dart-lang/site-www/src/_guides/language/index.md

   enable soundness.

 [Sound Dart FAQ](/guides/language/sound-faq)
-: A list of common questions for those who are writing sound Dart code.
+: A list of common questions for those who are interested in stronger static typing.

 [Customize Static Analysis](/guides/language/analysis-options)
 : A guide on customizing the analyzer using an analysis_options file.